Ese Mrabure-Ajufo

-Ese Mrabure-Ajufo (born December 5, 1992) is a Canadian football defensive lineman who is currently a member of the Edmonton Elks of the Canadian Football League (CFL).
-He played CIS football for the Wilfrid Laurier Golden Hawks.
+Ese Mrabure-Ajufo (born December 5, 1992) is a Canadian former professional football defensive lineman who is currently the defensive line coach for the Wilfrid Laurier Golden Hawks of U Sports football.

-Early career
+Amateur career

 Mrabure-Ajufo played high school football in his senior year at Our Lady of Mount Carmel Secondary School.
 From 2011 to 2014, he played university football for the Wilfrid Laurier Golden Hawks.
 He recorded 50 tackles, 5.5 sacks, and a fumble recovery.
 He was an OUA second-team all-star in his senior year.
 In 2014, Mrabure-Ajufo was invited to the East-West Bowl.
 During the East-West Bowl combine, he received the best scores in the 40-yard dash, vertical jump, and broad jump among defensive lineman.

 Professional career

 BC Lions

-Mrabure-Ajufo was drafted in the first round of the 2015 CFL Draft by the BC Lions with the fifth overall pick, despite being projected as a second round pick by the Canadian Football League Scouting Bureau.
+Mrabure-Ajufo was drafted in the first round of the 2015 CFL draft by the BC Lions with the fifth overall pick, despite being projected as a second round pick by the Canadian Football League Scouting Bureau.
 He made his CFL debut on July 4, 2015 against the Ottawa Redblacks, where he registered one special teams tackle.
 Mrabure-Ajufo was released on June 19, 2016.